erickzanardo/threebar/README.md

 Create a folder `.threebar` on your home, that folder will contain the files that you will use to create your bar.

-It must contain a file named `.pattern`, that file containes de pattern used to organize your status bar and all the files that will update each part of the status.
+It must contain a file named `.pattern`, that file contains the pattern used to organize your status bar and all the files that will update each part of the status.
 See an example below.

 ```javascript
 // .pattern